 We've got some flights booked with air miles for Mexico landing March 20th.
 We are really interested in wildlife and would like to go to Baja (La Paz, Loreto, Magdalena, San Ignacio) and do some whale watching.
 Is this too late in the whale watching season or would it still be a great experience?

 Dear Mr Cowell,

 Many thanks for your enquiry with Audley Travel, and your interest in travelling to Mexico.

 The 20th March is toward the end of the whale watching season, however this varies between the locations you are planning to visit, and the types of whales you would like to see.

 In La Paz you have the opportunity to visit Espiritu Santo where wildlife is abundant — you might be lucky to spot young manta rays leaping out of the water, sea lions frolicking, dolphins, and several species of bird such as the magnificent frigate-bird, blue-footed boobies, pelicans, vultures and oyster catchers.
 The Whale Sharks season at Loreto is from December to February.

 In Loreto unfortunately you are just missing the best time to try to spot Blue Whales, which are the hardest whales to see as they are in the deepest water, the season for the blue whales runs mid-February until mid-March.

-Magdalena Bay you are just missing the best time for the Gray Whales which are best here until mid-March.
+Magdalena Bay you are just missing the best time for the grey Whales which are best here until mid-March.